 All of our camps undergo rigorous in-house and independent environmental impact assessments (EIAs) prior to construction.
-Wherever possible renewable energy for our electricity and water heating requirements is provided through photovoltaic solar arrays.
-Waste water treatment, recycling and fuel storage, as well as our procurement, are also all carefully considered and all of our camps undergo comprehensive bi-annual audits, making them some of the most sustainable and responsible in Africa.
+Wherever possible, renewable energy for our electricity and water heating requirements is provided through photovoltaic solar arrays.
+Waste water treatment, recycling and fuel storage, as well as our procurement, are also all carefully considered.
+Each camp undergoes comprehensive bi-annual audits, making them some of the most sustainable and responsible in Africa.
 We believe that - more than just comfort and lifechanging experiences - our camps provide the luxury of space and a clean conscience.